Johnny Famechon: Later life

 Famechon received the Keys To The City in 1969 on his return to Australia after his World Title win against Jose Legra in London.

-Famechon was the first Melburnian to become King of Moomba in 1970 when appointed by the Moomba festival committee.
+Famechon was the first Melburnian to become King of Moomba in 1970 when appointed by the Moomba Festival festival committee.

 In 1971, he and long time friend Frank Quill, wrote his autobiography, Fammo.

 Famechon was inducted into the Sport Australia Hall of Fame in 1985.
-He was inducted into the World Boxing Hall of Fame in Los Angeles in 1997.
+He was inducted into the International Boxing Hall of Fame in Los Angeles in 1997.
 He also was inducted to the Australian National Boxing Hall of Fame in 2003 and to the Frankston Hall of Fame in 2008.
 In 2013 the Australian National Boxing Hall of Fame elevated him to Legend status.

 In 1991 he was badly injured when hit by a car outside Sydney's Warwick Farm racecourse, which resulted in horrific injuries and sustained an acquired brain injury and a stroke.
 In December 1993 Famechon commenced a new complex brain-based multi-movement therapy rehabilitation program that resulted in his return to a near normal life some 10–12 weeks after the therapy began.

 Famechon now has a bronze statue in his home town of Frankston and is only the third Australian boxer to be honoured in this way after Les Darcy and Lionel Rose.

 He was appointed a Member of the Order of Australia (AM) in the 2022 Queen's Birthday Honours for significant service to boxing at the elite level.

 Famechon died in Melbourne on 4 August 2022 at the age of 77.